mainkoon81/ooo-Bayesian-Modeling-C1/README.md

  - ### Stick-Breaking scheme:
    - How to deal with pmf on infinite choice?
 How to get a probability of the pizza with infinite slicing?
    - Sampling a decent distribution 'G(A)',
-     - Using the "adjusted Beta": GEM(`α`) which is a probability value.
+     - Using the "adjusted Beta": GEM(`α`) which is an adjusted probability value.
      - times
      - Using the number(count) of events(`π` pt) at the event space `A_k`
      - then Sum them up!
 It would give you new `π` estimation ??????????????????????